nicm42/100-days-of-code-v2/log 2.md

 **Day 7: 20th November 2020**
 I started working on getting the accordion positioning and sizing to match up with the design.
 Mobile didn't take very long, but desktop is more of a pain and I'm not sure why.
 So I'm leaving it to come back to and hopefully it'll be obvious.

+**Day 8: 23rd November 2020**
+It is slightly more obvious - slightly being the operative word.
+I have got all the wording part sorted out, for the size the desktop design is at.
+The images are more tricky and something to come back to another day.
+I had them sorted for that size, but the minute you change the size slightly it all goes awry.